Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 How did you process the lung cancer diagnosis

 It’s really the closest I have ever been hit by a train, but that’s what I imagined it feels like.
-I’m looking at it this way and the train hits me out of here, and now what?
+I’m looking at it this way, the train hits me out of here, and now what?

 The next morning when I woke up, and I guess I was going into shock.
 You’re not really sure what is, and what’s not.
 It’s like you try and steady yourself.

-I couldn’t get that anxiety to leave, in fact, it was more than anxiety.
-My husband, bless his heart, he was like, “You have to go to a doctor.”
+I couldn’t get that anxiety to leave.
+In fact, it was more than anxiety.
+My husband, bless his heart, was like, “You have to go to a doctor.”
 I’m like, “I don’t want to go to the doctor.
 I’m going to just wait.”
 He’s like, “No, you really need to.”
-So we negotiated back and forth, and I ended up back at the emergency room.
+We negotiated back and forth, and I ended up back at the emergency room.
 I was not doing really well.